microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

 This will instruct init (systemd) to set the configured mode on boot.
 The `force_enforcing` option will set enforcing in the config and also add `enforcing=1` in the kernel command line, which is a higher precedent than the config file.
 This ensures SELinux boots in enforcing even if the /etc/selinux/config was altered.

+The version for CGroup in Mariner images can be enabled by using the `CGroup` key with value containing which version to use on boot.
+The value that can be chosen is either `version_one` or `version_two`.
+The `version_two` value will set the cgroupv2 to be used in Mariner by setting the config value `systemd.unified_cgroup_hierarchy=1` in /boot/systemd.cfg.
+The value `version_one` or no value set will keep cgroupv1 (current default) to be enabled on boot.
+This KernelCommandLine option can be used to quickly generate Mariner images (including marketplace) with cgroupv2 enabled to fulfill customer needs.
+For more information about cgroups, see [About cgroupv2](https://kubernetes.io/docs/concepts/architecture/cgroups/).

 A sample KernelCommandLine enabling a basic IMA mode and passing two additional parameters:

 ``` json